Atomic clock: Hydrogen

-The BIPM defines the unperturbed optical transition frequency of the hydrogen-1 neutral atom, 1 233 030 706 593 514 Hz, in terms of the caesium standard frequency.
+The BIPM defines the unperturbed optical transition frequency of the hydrogen-1 neutral atom; 1233030706593514 Hz; in terms of the caesium standard frequency.
 Atomic clocks based on hydrogen standards are therefore regarded as secondary representations of the second.

 Hydrogen masers have superior short-term stability compared to other standards, but lower long-term accuracy.
 The long-term stability of hydrogen maser standards decreases because of changes in the cavity's properties over time.
 The relative error of hydrogen masers is 5 × 10^{−16} for periods of 1000 seconds.
 This makes hydrogen masers good for radio astronomy, in particular for very long baseline interferometry.

 Hydrogen masers are used for flywheel oscillators in laser-cooled atomic frequency standards and broadcasting time signals from national standards laboratories, although they need to be corrected as they drift from the correct frequency over time.
 The hydrogen maser is also useful for experimental tests of the effects of special relativity and general relativity such as gravitational red shift.

 Other types of atomic clocks

+Optical atomic clocks

+Optical clocks operate similarly to microwave clocks, but at much higher frequencies, around ×10^15 Hz rather than the ×10^10 Hz range of microwave clocks.